 With the guidance of a holistic vet or other professional, you could add some of the herbs or supplements listed below.

-Natural Herbs and Supplements for the Treatment of Canine Diabetes
+Natural Herbs & Supplements for Canine Diabetes

 Natural support for Diabetes in dogs can be provided through high quality, fresh herbs, extracts, and dietary supplements (under the guidance of a veterinarian).
 Herbs and supplements support pancreas, liver, kidney and eye health, insulin/blood sugar stability, cholesterol, and triglycerides.
 Others support optimum function.
 For example, Goat’s Rue supports the body’s ability to tolerate carbohydrates.
 Seaweed helps balance blood sugar levels, prevents insulin over response, regulates metabolism, contains chromium, promotes healthy kidney function, promotes healing and prevents infection.